 5. For the mobile, tie thread around the body or head of the butterfly and attach the other end to a stick, an embroidery hoop, or just to the ceiling (as we did).

 You can see the full tutorial in my arts column for the May issue of WNC Parent.
 The online version is here.
 (Type 34 in the page number search module at the top of the screen, then click on the page itself to view it larger.)

 In addition to the crayon-resist butterflies, I have instructions for painting cookies and talk a bit about process vs product.
-Please take a look.
+You can take a look here.